A Guide to Legal Research in Costa Rica

 In addition to the laws passed by the legislature the Costa Rican government may issue regulations (Reglamento) to a specific law.
 Furthermore, the President and other government Ministries may issue Decrees (Decreto) regarding specific topics.
 Whether it is a law, a regulation or a decree all must be published in the official gazette before they become binding.

-A record of all laws, executive decrees and regulations in existence in Costa Rica is available from the National Legislation System database (SINALEVI) where the user can search the database based upon different types of search criteria.
+A record of all laws, executive decrees and regulations in existence in Costa Rica are available from the National Legislation System database (SINALEVI) where the user can search the database based upon different types of search criteria.
 The following link takes you to the search window for the database.

 B. The Codes